cisagov/ScubaGear/docs/prerequisites/serviceprincipal-workflows.md

 ## Overview

-The Service Principal module provides six core functions:
+The benefits of using the ScubaGear Service Principal module include:
+- Automated configuration of all required ScubaGear permissions
+- Built-in validation and auditing
+- Reduced risk of misconfiguration

 **Service Principal Setup:**
 - [`New-ScubaGearServicePrincipal`](#new-scubagearserviceprincipal) - Creates a new service principal with all required permissions based on products being assessed